wasi-gfx/wasi-gfx-runtime/README.md

 ### Screen rendering / canvas:

-There's a simple canvas spec in [`/wit/canvas.wit`](/wit/canvas.wit).
+There's a simple canvas spec in [`/wit/mini-canvas.wit`](/wit/mini-canvas.wit).
 It can't really do much, but can do basic rendering.

-See later section on how to connect the canvas with webgpu.
+See later sections on how to connect the mini-canvas with webgpu.

 ### User input: